siberianfox/tinygwiki/Connecting TinyG.md

 ####Set up Coolterm
 Coolterm is a terminal emulator that provides command line access to TinyG and can also stream files to TinyG.
 We use Coolterm as the preferred way to test the board without introducing variables from advanced UIs and host controllers such as [ChiliPeppr](Chilipeppr)

 * Download and connect to Roger Meier's [Coolterm](http://freeware.the-meiers.org/).
 You will need the FTDI drivers mentioned above to do this.
 Go to the Options menu and Re-Scan Serial Ports.
-You should see something like `usbserial-AE01DVWD`.
+You should see something like `usbserial-AE01DVWD` or `COM12`.
 Configure the following settings:
  * 115,200 baud
  * 8 data bits
  * no parity